ickc/pandoc-amsthm/index.md

 # Test

 <div class="proof Theorem">
 This one has 2 amsthm classes, which should be disallowed.
+In this case the filter will pick the first valid amsthm class to be the LaTeX environment and ignore the rest.
 </div>

 <div class="Theorem boxed">